TimoSto/ThesorTeX/README.md

 The website is available under [https://thesortex.com](https://thesortex.com).

 ## Target consumers
 Consumers of these templates and tools should have basic knowledge in the use of LaTeX.
-The target audience are students, who want to use LaTeX.
+The target audience are people, who want to use LaTeX to create papers with an academic claim.

+Roughly summarized, the consumers have the following benefits from using *ThesorTeX*:

+- Have a nice template meeting the common requirements for academic papers
+- No need to worry about the TeX code for individual formatting of bibliography entries and cites
+- Have a nice template for a CV
+- Be part of the [community](https://github.com/TimoSto/ThesorTeX/discussions/158) to help improve *ThesorTeX* and increase your knowledge in the world of *LaTeX*

 ## Downloads
 The template for academic papers can be downloaded [here](https://thesortex-artifacts.s3.eu-central-1.amazonaws.com/thesisTemplate/latest/ThesisTemplate.zip)